manticoresoftware/manticoresearch/docs/sphinxql_reference/explain_query_syntax.rst

     1 row in set (0.00 sec)

-It is good habit to create template index as base with all settings set and inherit all other indexes from it like main, delta and other to eliminate multiple copies of the same settings at every index.
-This template index could be used in statements such as :ref:`call_snippets_syntax` :ref:`call_keywords_syntax` :ref:`explain_query_syntax` and so on.
+It is a good habit to create a template index as a base one with all needed settings set and inherit all other indexes from it, for example: main, delta and other to avoid config code duplication in every index.
+That template index can then be used in statements such as :ref:`explain_query_syntax`, :ref:`call_snippets_syntax`, :ref:`call_keywords_syntax` and others.